reginash99/Rescue-mate/README.md

 To show a history of transcriptions, a table with unique IDs, a timestamp, and a status (successful - not empty transcription, fail - empty transcription) is displayed.

+# USER

+## Microphone permissions
+Ensure that you have **allowed microphone permissions** for the website.
+A recording cannot be started otherwise. **Reload the page** after allowing permissions for the microphone.

+## Starting a Recording
+Click on the red "Start recording" button to start a recording.
+An audio spectrum/wave will be appear and the button's text will change to 'Stop recording' to indicate that the recording has started.
+A processing buffer will also appear in the trancription box during processing.

+Record your audio and click the same button to stop the recording.
+Once the audio is recorded, it will be sent to the backend for processing.
+This may take a few seconds, depending on the length of the audio.

+A new audio cannot be recorded during this processing, therefore, the recording button is disable (will be greyed and cannot be clicked on).
+The button will be enabled again once the processing is complete.

+## Transcription
+Once the transcription is available, it will appear in the transcription view.
+In case the audio could not be transcribed, "No transcription available" text will be displayed instead.

+## History
+Records of each trancription along with a unique *ID*, a *timestamp* (at the time the recording is started), and a *status* are saved in the database and displayed in the History table in the frontend.
+A _View_ button can be seen in each row of the displayed record.
+Click on this _View_ button to view the trancription of the selected record.

+### Status
+A _Success_ status is displayed in case a transcription is available for the recorded audio.
+A _Failed_ status is displayed otherwise.

+### Saving Records
+All records of the trancriptions are **deleted after 24 hours**.
+The recorded audios themselves are not saved, only the trancriptions, IDs, and timestamps are saved.

+## Map
+In case any address(es) is **detected in the transcription** of the recording that exists in the region of Hamburg, it will be displayed in the map with a pin.
+Hovering on the pin will display the address detected.

+## Resizing
+The components can be resized to your liking by dragging the bottom right corner of the recording box that is also highlighted by two lines.
+The maximum and minimum widths are set according to the size of your screen.

+## Themes
+The theme of the webite follows the theme of your browser.
+There are two themes available, dark and light.

 ## Citation